lisongxu/CSCE156-Project-OOP/readme.md

 ### 2.3 Account Login Window

-The *Account Login Window* with successful login and failed login are demonstrated below.
-Jstgaram asks for the username and password, and then compares them with the existing account information in `accounts`.
+The *Account Login Windows* with successful login and failed login are demonstrated below.
+Jstgram asks for the username and password, and then compares them with the existing account information in `accounts`.
 This window is displayed by calling `Views.accountLoginWindow()`.

 <p align="center">